Are Camel Crickets Bad to Have in the House?

 How to Get Rid of Camel Crickets

 If camel crickets have already made it inside, it’s time to act.
-While DIY methods like sticky traps or natural repellents can help in small numbers, a larger infestation often requires professional intervention.
+While DIY methods like sticky traps or natural repellents can help in small numbers, a larger infestation often requires professional Columbia pest control services to fully eliminate the problem and prevent future infestations.

 DIY Options